Stingley, PVS recognized for commitment to students, families connected to our nation's military

 The students and staff of Centerville City Schools appreciate the sacrifices made each day by our men and women in the military and their families.
 This page includes resources that may be helpful to military families who are transitioning to our school district.

-Centerville High School, Magsig Middle School, Tower Heights Middle School, Watts Middle School and Primary Village North were designated Purple Star Schools in January 2020.
+Centerville High School, Magsig Middle School, Tower Heights Middle School, Watts Middle School, Stingley Elementary, Primary Village North and Primary Village South have all been designated as Purple Star Schools.

 Career Education Director